vishvAsa/AgamaH/kaumAraH/MT_lekhAH/2007-01-14_shri-ramanuja-deshika-one-of-the-last-great-kaumara-tantrics.md

 all of them he asked him to perform purashcharaNa of the 104 mighty astra mantras of viShNu, which leads one to highest pA\~ncharAtric siddhi.
 In order to do this he proceeded to a desolate spot near Tiruttani where he began his japa in seclusion.

-### kaumAra initiation
-One day as he was
-wandering in the forests of the Nagari hills he saw mysterious vaikhAnasa brAhmaNa wearing a yellow dress.
+One day as he was wandering in the forests of the Nagari hills he saw mysterious vaikhAnasa brAhmaNa wearing a yellow dress.
 The brAhmaNa saw him but did not speak anything but merely gestured to him the way kApAlika’s do.